TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/MigrateToComposer/MigrationSteps.rst

 .. note::

-    The command `composer req` is short for `composer require`.
+    The command :bash:`composer req` is short for :bash:`composer require`.
 Both commands exactly do the same and are interchangeable.

 Search on Packagist